Directed by Edgar Wright

 Bryan Lee O’Malley graphic novels.

 The backstory: Scott Pilgrim is an early 20-something dude living in Toronto.
 He doesn’t have a job, but he plays bass in a rock band.
 He shares an apartment with a friend, Wallace Wells, who happens to be gay.
-There’s only one bed, so that’s cozy, but everyone is cool and understands the boundaries.
+There’s only one bed, so that’s cozy, but everyone is cool.
 Scott is dating a 17-year-old high school student named Knives Chau, which all his friends think is lame.
 Then he meets Ramona Flowers, who’s new in town, and she rocks his world.
 But he needs to break up with Knives if he’s going to date Ramona, and that’s icky.
 Plus, in order to date Ramona, he has to defeat her seven evil exes in mortal combat.

 Let me start with the elements of Scott Pilgrim vs. The World that I liked: It’s kinetically superfun.
-Wright brings many of the elements of the comic to the screen; the overt Manga and video game influences, the self-conscious wit, even adding the “speed lines” and sound effect animations.
+Wright brings many of the elements of O”Malley’s comic to the screen; the overt Manga and video game influences, the self-conscious wit, even adding the “speed lines” and sound effect animations.
 The music is great and the casting decisions are bang on, especially Mark Webber as Stephen Stills, Kieran Culkin as Wallace Wells and Mary Elizabeth Winstead as Ramona Flowers.
 Michael Cera is fine as Scott, though I was hoping he’d be a little more unlikeable, that he’d have a little more edge.
 Cera’s not known for his edge, I suppose.
 And it’s amazing to see Toronto landmarks playing themselves, Honest Ed’s, Casa Loma and the Annex.
 Between this movie and Atom Egoyan’s Chloe, Toronto is really shining on screen this year.

 I can’t deny the film is, in many respects, a unique, tasty treat, stuffed with cultural touchstones that will likely resonate with romantic geeks and gaming freaks everywhere.
 And yeah, there’s a big “but” attached to that admission.